ProjectPB/Sharefood/README.md

 ## Planned / In development

-- Comments improvements (Answers to existing comments, navigation to authors' profiles)
 - SEO improvements
 - Subscribe to selected users and display their recipes in a separate page
 - Premium recipes (payments via credit card or cryptocurrency)